delvtech/council-kit/README.md

 # runs against the entire monorepo
 yarn add prettier

-# Install lodash for the packages/base workspace.
+# Install lodash for the packages/council-sdk workspace.
-# Note: specify the workspace by the name in its `package.json`, ie: `base` not `packages/base`
+# Note: specify the workspace by the name in its `package.json`, ie: `@council/sdk` not `council-sdk`
-yarn workspace council-sdk add lodash
+yarn workspace @council/sdk add lodash
 ```

 ### Installing a workspace package